jestjs/jest/docs/CodeTransformation.md

 Note that [ECMAScript module](ECMAScriptModules.md) support is indicated by the passed in `supports*` options.
 Specifically `supportsDynamicImport: true` means the transformer can return `import()` expressions, which is supported by both ESM and CJS.
 If `supportsStaticESM: true` it means top level `import` statements are supported and the code will be interpreted as ESM and not CJS.
 See [Node's docs](https://nodejs.org/api/esm.html#esm_differences_between_es_modules_and_commonjs) for details on the differences.

-:::info
+:::tip

-Jest might not be able to report the coverage and error information accurately if a source map is not returned by the `process` or `processAsync` function.
+Make sure `TransformedSource` contains a source map, so it is possible to report line information accurately in code coverage and test errors.
+Inline source maps also work but are slower.

 :::